aler9/rtsp-simple-proxy/README.md

 1. Create a configuration file named `conf.yml`, placed in the same folder of the executable, with the following content:
     ```
     streams:
-      # path of the stream
+      # name of the stream
       mypath:
         # url of the source stream, in the format rtsp://user:pass@host:port/path
         url: rtsp://myhost:8554/mystream